Troponin TestTroponin

 • Troponin I

-However, Troponin test should not be the only investigation to diagnose a heart problem.
+However, the Troponin test should not be the only investigation to diagnose a heart problem.
 It should be combined with physical examination, medical information, ECG, etc.

 Purpose of Test